 Incidentally, I received a Roosevelt Franklin puppet for my birthday the following year!
 I still have the puppet and the box that the puppet came in.
 I plan to post pics of both of those in the future but for now, here is a professional shot of the lesser-known Sesame Street character.

 The footage below shows the Rose Parade floats on display after the parade.
 A few of the floats still have their animation running.
-I don't think they leave the animation going on any of the floats today.
+I don't think they leave the animation going on any of the parked floats today.
 Unfortunately, there isn't any footage here of Anaheim's Disneyland float.
 Also, at about the 4:20 mark, the float footage ends and switches to Chinatown in Los Angeles.

 If anyone is interested in watching more footage of the actual parade, here is some pretty good quality home movie footage of the parade going down Colorado Blvd. in Pasadena.
 The Disneyland float is shown here, but it is at the very end of the footage.